elzobeirkollect-oss/IDS_base-ML/README.md

 ## Overview

 This project implements a real-time intrusion detection system using machine learning models to detect and classify network attacks.
 It leverages the UNSW-NB15 dataset to train models such as Random Forest, Decision Tree, and XGBoost to classify network traffic as either normal or malicious.
+The system automatically sends an email alert when malicious traffic is detected.

 ## Installation